 Once your application is approved, you will receive a letter confirming your selections and your benefit payment amount.
 When VRS makes your first payment, you will receive a letter that provides important details about your retirement payment as well as other eligible benefits.
 Keep this letter for future reference.
 Refer to your Retiree Handbook for more information after you retire.

-Required Forms and Documents
+Required Forms and Documents if Not Applying Online

-Your application must include the following forms and documents.
+If not applying online, your application must include the following forms and documents.
 Read the directions on all forms carefully and provide all signatures and required documents.
 An incomplete or incorrect application will delay the processing of your retirement.

 Application for Service Retirement (VRS-5).
 If you are married or separated, have your spouse complete the spouse certification section.
 Your spouse must sign on or after the date you sign the application.